Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Designing with the GDT

-The GDT's architecture, illustrated in Fig. \ref{fig:architecture}, includes elements similar to those found in conventional specialized design tools, such as parametric-driven design, design outcome rendering previews, and simulations.
-However, unlike those tools that require users to conceive application designs (design goals, DGs) that fit new devices and manually set various parameters or drag-and-drop modules to complete the design, this GDT, augmented with LLM agents, can assist or even take over these tasks.
-Specifically, the following LLM agents are integrated into this GDT:
+The GDT’s architecture, shown in Fig. \ref{fig:architecture}, includes typical elements of specialized design tools, such as parametric design, rendering previews, and simulations.
+However, unlike conventional tools that completely rely on users to create design goals (DGs) and manually adjust parameters or use drag-and-drop modules, this GDT, enhanced with LLM agents, can assist or even automate these tasks.
+The following LLM agents are integrated into this GDT:

-\textbf{- \textit{Consultant}} (Fig. \ref{fig:architecture}.a): This agent is equipped with comprehensive knowledge of FCI's capabilities and limitations.
-It can answer questions regarding the FCI, help define design goals, and assist in deciding various details needed during the design phase.
-It interacts with users via a GUI dialogue box (Fig. \ref{fig:architecture}.i) and provides real-time updates of design details on the GUI for easy access (Fig. \ref{fig:architecture}.h).
-In addition, the design goal will be displayed at the result window as well (Fig. \ref{fig:architecture}.l)
+\textbf{- \textit{Consultant}} (Fig. \ref{fig:architecture}.a): This agent possesses comprehensive knowledge of FCI’s capabilities and limitations.
+It answers FCI-related questions, helps define DGs, and assists in deciding design details.
+Users interact with it via a GUI dialogue box (Fig. \ref{fig:architecture}.i), and it provides real-time updates on the GUI (Fig. \ref{fig:architecture}.h).
+The DG will also be displayed in the solution window (Fig. \ref{fig:architecture}.l).

-\textbf{- \textit{Logic Designer, Circuit Engineer, Inspector}} (Fig. \ref{fig:architecture}.b-d): These three agents are responsible for the design of the computation module, a key component of the FCI tasked with performing logical operations with mechanical circuits.
-The \textit{Logic Designer} analyzes the design details provided by the \textit{Consultant} and outputs computational logic in a prescribed standard format.
-The \textit{Circuit Engineer}, familiar with the operators within FCI and capable of "circuit" design, selects appropriate operators based on the provided logic to complete the FCI circuit design.
-The \textit{Inspector} checks and rates the correctness and conciseness of the FCI circuit, deciding whether to send it back to the \textit{Circuit Engineer} for modifications.
-Circuit designs approved by the \textit{Inspector} are used for visualization and simulation on the GUI (Fig. \ref{fig:architecture}.g, k).
-Users can refer to the visualization results to construct the FCI circuit.
-Input and output modules are visualized qualitatively.

-The computational logic and inspection report will be sent to and displayed at Fig. \ref{fig:architecture}.l.
+\textbf{- \textit{Logic Designer, Circuit Engineer, Inspector}} (Fig. \ref{fig:architecture}.b-d): These agents manage the design of the computation module.
+The \textit{Logic Designer} analyzes details from the \textit{Consultant} and produces computational logic in a standard format.
+The \textit{Circuit Engineer}, familiar with FCI operators, selects the appropriate ones to complete the circuit design.
+The \textit{Inspector} checks the circuit for correctness and conciseness, determining if it needs revisions.
+Approved designs are visualized and simulated on the GUI (Fig. \ref{fig:architecture}.g, k), with users referencing the visualization to build the FCI circuit.
+Input and output modules are qualitatively visualized.
+The logic and inspection report will be displayed at Fig. \ref{fig:architecture}.l.